The Bankrate promise

 Local factors impact housing prices in many ways, generally by influencing the demand for homes.
 For example, if a major employer in the area shuts down and many people lose their jobs, that can reduce demand for housing and cause prices to fall.
 Other factors, like the quality of the school district, pleasant weather and proximity to major cities or desirable amenities can drive up demand.

 In addition to impacting an area’s home prices, the level of supply and demand in a local area also influences whether buyers or sellers have more negotiating power.
-For example, Seth Bellas, producing branch manager at Churchill Mortgage, notes that decreased demand from buyers has made sellers more willing to negotiate.
+For example, Seth Bellas, a home loan specialist at Churchill Mortgage, notes that decreased demand from buyers has made sellers more willing to negotiate.

 “Higher rates do put a strain on lower-middle class borrowers because of the higher payments,” Bellas says.
 “But the slowdown has also made it possible, in some cases, for those same buyers to get closing costs covered and get offers accepted with the contingency of selling their current home.
 We have also seen an uptick in VA and FHA offers being accepted, whereas in the more competitive environment, these offers were often snubbed by sellers.”

-No matter what happens to the real estate market over the next months and years, if you’re thinking about buying or selling a home, it’s a always good idea to work with a knowledgeable real estate agent.
+No matter what happens to the real estate market over the rest of the year, if you’re thinking about buying or selling a home, it’s a always good idea to work with a knowledgeable real estate agent.
 A good agent can give you insight into your local market and determine a fair price for properties in your area.